openhab/openhab-addons/bundles/org.openhab.binding.venstarthermostat/README.md

 ### Runtime data

 The Venstar thermostat provides data about how many minutes the system has been running in each of the different modes (heat1, heat2, cool1, cool2, aux1, aux2, free cool) every day for the last 7 days.
-A time stamp is provided with each run time data set which represents the end of each day.
+A time stamp is provided with each runtime data set which represents the end of each day.
 The binding reads the runtime data and time stamps and provides them all as separate channels.

 | Channel                | Type                 | Description                                  | Notes                                                      |
 |------------------------|----------------------|----------------------------------------------|------------------------------------------------------------|